propelorm/Propel/reference/runtime-configuration.markdown

     <slaves>
 {% endhighlight %}

 The `<slaves>` tag groups slave `<connection>` elements which provide support for configuring slave db servers -- when using Propel in a master-slave replication environment.
-See the [Master-Slave Master-Slave documentation]() for more information.
+See the [Master-Slave documentation](../cookbook/master-slave) for more information.
 The nested `<connection>` elements are configured the same way as the top-level `<connection>` element is configured.

 ### <debugpdo> ###

 The optional `<debugpdo>` element may be provided to pass additional logging configuration options to DebugPDO.
-Note that these settings have no effect unless DebugPDO has been selected in [RuntimeConfiguration#debugpdo `runtime-conf.xml`]() as the PDO connection class.
-See the [Logging Logging documentation]() for more information on configuring DebugPDO.
+Note that these settings have no effect unless DebugPDO has been selected in `runtime-conf.xml` as the PDO connection class.
+See the [Logging documentation](../guide/08-logging) for more information on configuring DebugPDO.